24/7 Emergency HVAC Service in Tulsa

 Is there an extra charge for after-hours calls?

-After-hours emergency calls include a diagnostic fee — the same diagnostic fee structure as business hours.
+After-hours emergency calls include a diagnostic fee, the same structure as business hours.
 It's credited against the repair if you proceed with us.
 Parts pricing and labor rates stay consistent; we don't charge a premium just because it's late.

 What counts as a real HVAC emergency?